Cool Earth

+The organisation is funded by over 70,000 individuals as well as foundations and businesses in the US, UK and Europe.
+Moreover, Cool Earth is ranked “highly effective” by multiple charity evaluators.
+For example, it has received a top rating from GiveWell, which is a leading independent evaluator of charities.

 History

 Cool Earth was founded in 2007 by entrepreneur Johan Eliasch and MP Frank Field out of their common interest in protecting the rainforest.
 They argued that it was unacceptable that the 20% of carbon emissions created by tropical deforestation were ignored by the Kyoto protocol and that urgent, direct action was needed to put a stop to deforestation, lest it take up to twenty years to get an idea adopted by the political bureaucracy.

 Activities

 Cool Earth's ethos is that the most effective custodians of rainforests are the people who have lived there for generations as they have the most to lose from its destruction.
-Their approach is to work with indigenous and rainforest-based communities to secure threatened rainforest that, within 18 months or less, would otherwise be sold to loggers and ranchers.
-The charity provides local people with the support they need to get income from the forest without cutting it down so that the forest is worth more intact.
+Their approach is to work with Indigenous and rainforest-based communities to secure threatened rainforest.
+The charity provides local people with the support they need to keep their rainforests standing.
 This is done by concentrating on three key areas, these are: